Last Updated on October 9, 2024 by Leslie Stroud <!– %AUTHOR_NAME% –>

 A: We are so excited to see new cultures and explore the world.
 However, we could do this over a lifetime and possible without lots of kids in tow 🙂 We are doing this particular journey to also bond with our children and have them bond with each other.
 Nothing makes them best friends quite like removing everyone else from the picture.
 We felt like our family makes the best memories and bonds closer when life’s distractions are removed for all of us.
 So, ultimately, we are removing most of our “life clutter” to get to know each other better.

-Q:What are your backgrounds?
+Q: What are your backgrounds?

 A: Chris and I met in Utah while attending college.
 We both had just broken off previous engagements and didn’t think anything would happen but the friendship between us.
 However, it was pretty clear to both of us within the first few dates that this was going to be long-lasting.
 If you ever meet us, ask us about our engagement 🙂

 I graduated first with a degree in biology and worked for a few years as a Cosmetic Chemist.
-Chris graduated the year after in business and very soon after we moved to Colorado.
+Chris graduated the year after in business, and very soon after, we moved to Colorado.
 A couple of months after the move, Lucy joined the family.

 Q: What are you most excited about?

 A: Our ultimate goal for the trip is to become closer as a family.
 To create special bonds forged in the experience of travel and new things.
-We love seeing our kids be each other’s best friends and for us to be great friends with them also.
+We love seeing our kids be each other’s best friends and for us to be great friends with them, too.
 Chris and I could have waited to see the world when most people travel- as kids have left the house.
 However, we wanted them in this experience with us.

 Q: How are you traveling?